 Seven questions to answer as you confront death and embrace life.

 Posted Mar 21, 2018

 Some of the biggest lies we tell ourselves center around death.
 We may avoid thinking about mortality by refusing to write a will.
-We may have no idea what end of life options our parents or loved ones want when confronted with death because we don't want to talk about it.
-And, most of us think that being diagnosed with a terminal illness is simply something that couldn't happen to me.
+We may have no idea what end of life options our parents or loved ones want when confronted with death because no party involved wants to talk about it.
+And most of us think that being diagnosed with a terminal illness is simply something that "couldn't happen to me."

 The truth is that all of us will die.
 Everyone we love will die.
 And a large number of us will be diagnosed with a terminal illness before our ultimate demise.

 This guest blog, written by my mother, Dr. Karen J. Warren, describes the questions she had to answer for herself after being diagnosed with a terminal illness.
 Through the process of self-honesty and evaluation, she hopes that these questions can serve as a practical example of how to use death as a platform to understand yourself and embrace the time that you have left.

 A Follow-Up to "Watching Myself Die," by Karen J. Warren, Ph.D.

 I am dying.
 Unless I get hit by a truck, I know how I will probably die.
 And it won’t be pretty.